akash-akya/dmenu-unicode/README.md

-# dmenu - dynamic menu with ligature support (Glyphs)
+# dmenu - dynamic menu with multilanguage support
 dmenu is an efficient dynamic menu for X.
+This fort tries to enhance its usability with addition of multilanguage support

 Requirements
 ------------